Event Planning

 If you plan on serving food at your event, using one of the Law School’s preferred vendors for on campus catering is preferable.

 Additionally, Columbia Law School supports the University's commitment to our local community and to the well-being and competitive strength of the minority-owned business enterprises (MBEs) and woman-owned business enterprises (WBEs) in our local area.
-Here we spotlight these locally-based MBEs and WBEs which have provided goods or services--not just catering but also chocolatiers, photographers, videographers, and more--to the University.
+Here we spotlight these locally-based MBEs and WBEs which have provided goods or services--not just catering but also photographers, videographers, and more--to the University.

 A range of auxiliary services are available when planning an event in one of the Law School’s buildings, some of which will incur fees.
 A quote can be provided based on the specifics of your event by contacting the appropriate party, Building Services or Audio Visual/Information Technology Services (details below), in advance of your event.
 Events hosted by Centers & Programs and Administrative Departments will require direct billing for all intramural services provided.
 You must obtain the appropriate account chartstring from the Business Office prior to arranging for any auxiliary services.